Chelsea Dungee

-Chelsea Dungee (born May 11, 1997) is an American basketball player who is an assistant coach for the Troy Trojans women's basketball team.
+Chelsea Dungee (born May 11, 1997) is an American basketball player who is an assistant coach for the Tulsa Golden Hurricane women's basketball team.
 She played college basketball at Oklahoma for one season and Arkansas for four seasons.

 High school

 Dungee played two years each at Preston High School, in Preston, Oklahoma, and Sapulpa High School, in Sapulpa, Oklahoma.
 During her time at Preston, she helped the team to the OSSAA class AA state championship, averaging over 25 points per game.
 Following her sophomore season, she was named Gatorade State Player of the Year for the state of Oklahoma.

 College career

 Dungee played her freshman season at Oklahoma before transferring to Arkansas for her final three varsity seasons.
 She was named an All-American by the Associated Press and the WBCA as a senior.